ibm-cloud-docs/BlockStorage/provisioning-block_storage.md

    - If you selected a data center with improved capabilities (marked with an asterisk), you can choose between Monthly or Hourly Billing.
      1. With **hourly** billing, the number of hours the block LUN existed on the account is calculated at the time the LUN is deleted or at the end of the billing cycle.
 Which ever comes first.
 Hourly billing is a good choice for storage that is used for a few days or less than a full month.
 Hourly billing is only available for storage that is provisioned in these [select data centers](new-ibm-block-and-file-storage-location-and-features.html).
      2. With **monthly** billing, the calculation for the price is pro-rated from the date of creation to the end of the billing cycle and billed immediately.
 There's no refund if a block LUN is deleted before the end of the billing cycle.
 Monthly billing is a good choice for storage that is used in production workloads that use data that needs to be stored and accessed for long periods of time (month or longer).
-     **NOTE**: Monthly billing type is used by default for storage that is provisioned in data centers that are **not** updated with improved capabilities.
+        >**NOTE** - Monthly billing type is used by default for storage that is provisioned in data centers that are **not** updated with improved capabilities.
 5. Select the appropriate **Storage Size**.
 6. Enter the IOPS in the **Specify IOPS** field.
 7. Click **Continue**.
 You are shown the monthly and prorated charges with a final chance to review order details.
 Click **Previous** if you want to change your order.
 8. Click the **I have read the Master Service Agreement** check box and click **Place Order**.
 9. Your new storage allocation is available in a few minutes.

-**Note**: By default, you can provision a combined total of 250 {{site.data.keyword.blockstorageshort}} volumes.
+>**Note** - By default, you can provision a combined total of 250 {{site.data.keyword.blockstorageshort}} volumes.
 To increase the number of your volumes, contact your sales representative.
 Read about increasing limits [here](managing-storage-limits.html).

 For the limit on simultaneous authorizations, see the [FAQs](BlockStorageFAQ.html)